pakelcomedy/Send-OTP-Using-Python/README.md

-Sure, you can create a README file to explain the code.
-Here's a template for your README:

----

 # OTP Email Sender

 This Python script sends an email containing a one-time passcode (OTP) to a recipient fetched from a MySQL database.